 Insurance is a must and is compulsory for all students who study in Switzerland.
 Insurance must cover the entire duration of their study in Switzerland.
 It is compulsory in Switzerland due to its own policies and benefits depending on the individual.
 Insurance purchased in student home countries may not be recognized in Switzerland.

-It usually takes 2-3 months for a visa to be processed and issued, as the Swiss Embassy is only responsible for receiving applications and interviews.
-The embassy does not have the authority to process and grant a student visa.
-The visa application will be sent to the immigration office of the canton where the applicant is located (in this case Zurich).
+It usually takes 2-3 months for a visa to be processed and issued, as the Swiss Embassy in your country is only responsible for receiving applications and interviews.
+The Swiss Embassy does not have the authority to process and grant a student visa.
+The visa application will be sent to the immigration office of the canton where the applicant is located (in this case, Zurich).
 The immigration office will review the full application and contact the school to verify candidate information.
-In some cases, the immigration officer may require additional documents from the candidate, in such cases the visa process will be longer.
+In some cases, the immigration officer may require additional documents from the candidate, in such cases the visa process will take longer.

-In the additional information, Zurich immigration demands that the statement have to be in an international bank that has a brand in Switzerland such as HSBC, Citibank …
+In the additional, Zurich immigration demands that the bank statement must be from an international bank that has a branch in Switzerland such as HSBC, Citibank …

-Internships are jobs related to the student’s field of study, ex if students study Hospitality they will practice at restaurants and hotels.
+Internships are jobs related to the student’s field of study, for example; if a student studies Hospitality they will practice at restaurants and hotels.

 Are there any accommodation assistance for students during their internship?

-Depending on the internship place, most students in Hospitality fields are supported in accommodation during their internship period.
-However, there are some places/companies where accommodation fees will be deducted from their wages based on the agreement between parties.
-If the internship place is in the city centre, most students will have to pay for their own accommodation.
+Depending on the internship placement, most students in Hospitality fields are supported with accommodation during their internship period.
+However, there are some places/companies where accommodation fees will be deducted from their wages based on the agreement between both parties.
+If the internship placement is in the city centre, most students will have to pay for their own accommodation.

 The type of job and salary varies depending on the student’s qualification, past experiences and language skills.

-During Holidays students can earn higher salary due to the rise in employment opportunities.
+During the holidays students can earn higher salary due to the increase in employment opportunities.

-The registration and processing fees is a fee most universities ask for in order to secure students’ commitment to enroll and to cover some administrative cost such as processing of the application, evaluation of academic results, post, phone calls, etc. Our application fee of CHF 500 ( non-refundable).
+The registration and processing fees is a fee most universities ask for in order to secure students’ commitment to enroll and to cover some administrative cost such as processing of the application, evaluation of academic results, postal costs, phone calls, etc. Our application fee is CHF 500 and it’s non-refundable.

 After visa approval, the Canton of Zurich has a CHF registration fee which has to be paid by each student to IBAS.

-The program is fully accredited by prestigious awarding and accreditation bodies in Europe.
-Which are:
+The program is accredited by prestigious awarding bodies in Europe.